How to Design Relational Database with ERD?

 Databases have become more and more indispensable in our daily life.
 We deal with data everyday and everywhere - cellular phone contacts, medical records, logistical data and transaction records, etc. They are all stored in databases.
 It is hard to imagine what the world would be like without databases.
 Perhaps there would be no ATM, no credit card, no GIS and no airline reservation...

-The history of database can be traced back to the earliest days of electronic computing.
-Over the years, there has been a number of database types emerged, such as hierarchical database, relational database, object database, XML database etc. They differ in hardware requirements, efficiency, and how data is stored, organized and accessed.
+The history of databases can be traced back to the earliest days of electronic computing.
+Over the years, a number of database types have emerged, such as hierarchical databases, relational databases, object databases, XML databases, etc. They differ in their hardware requirements, efficiency, and how data is stored, organized, and accessed.

 sample relational database

-Relational database stores data as collections of tables.
-Each table contributes a set of columns, which are the properties of the table that are worthwhile and need to make persist.
-Relationships, critical elements in relational database can be added between tables to indicate that two sets of data are inter-related.
+A relational database stores data as collections of tables.
+Each table has a set of columns, which are the properties of the table that are worth storing and need to be made persistent.
+Relationships, which are critical elements in a relational database, can be added between tables to indicate that two sets of data are inter-related.

 Table

-A relational database consists of a collection of tables (i.e. entities), from which we want to seek information.
-A table consists of columns, which are the properties of the table, and rows which are the records to store and retrieve.
+A relational database consists of a collection of tables (i.e., entities), from which we want to seek information.
+A table consists of columns, which are the properties of the table, and rows, which are the records to be stored and retrieved.

 Column